Undoubtably, many parents are unaware of the funding and financial support available to them. Both as adopters or as parents of children with SEND.

 - The Money Advice Service on adoption pay and leave – and what to do if you have problems with your employer

-- Working Families also talk about what happens if the there’s a problem with the placement
+- Working Families also talk about what happens if the there’s a problem with your placement

 Employment Support Allowance

-If you have had to give up your job due to stress or health reasons, or for various other difficulties, you may be entitled to this benefit.
+If you had to give up your job due to stress, health or, various other difficulties, you may be entitled to this benefit.

 Thankfully, several wonderful charities help families to make happy memories by funding days out and holidays.